osrsbox/osrsbox-db/changelog/items.md

 A document that specifies the changes to the osrsbox-db item database based on each weekly in-game update.
 Note that only raw cache data changes are noted here.

+### 2020/03/12: Phosani's Nightmare and HiScores
+- Added items: 0
+- Removed items: 0
+- Changed items: 0

-### 2020/03/01: Phosani's Nightmare and Tinted Hitsplats
+### 2020/03/05: Phosani's Nightmare and Tinted Hitsplats
 - Added items: 2
     - 24529,Harmony
     - 24530,Harmony